Skip to main content

 What is a Dual Special Needs plan?

-A Special Needs plan (SNP) is a Medicare Advantage plan designed to provide targeted care for qualified individuals.
 A Dual Special Needs plan (D-SNP) is for people who have both Medicare and Medicaid coverage.
-It combines Medicare Part A and Part B benefits, plus Medicare Part D prescription drug coverage and support to help coordinate benefits with Medicaid.
+It combines Medicare Part A and Part B benefits, plus prescription drug coverage and support to help coordinate benefits with Medicaid.

 Get a recommendation